Paucident planigale

 The paucident planigale (Planigale gilesi), also known as Giles' planigale, is a very small species of carnivorous marsupial of the family Dasyuridae.

 Taxonomy

 The paucident planigale was not formally described until 1972, when it was named Planigale gilesi in honour of the explorer Ernest Giles, who explored Australia's deserts, including this species' habitat.
-It is one of five members of the genus Planigale.
+It is one of seven members of the genus Planigale.

 Description

 The paucident (from Latin pauci 'few', dentēs 'teeth') planigale differs from other planigales having only two premolars in each tooth row (all other planigales have three).
 The paucident planigale is recognised by its flattened triangular head and small rounded ears, is mid-grey to cinnamon in colour with a whitish underside.
 The paucident planigale weighs 6-15 grams, its body is 60mm-80mm long and its tail is 55-70mm long.
 It feeds on many small creatures, including beetles, locusts, spiders or other arthropods, and even occasionally feeds on small lizards or mammals.
 The paucident planigale kills small prey with quick bites.
 Although it is believed that fewer than twenty percent of individuals survive for more than two years, captive animals have reached five years of age.